curtisprogramming/Greenhouse-Sensor-System/README.md

 This can be seen here: https://thingspeak.com/channels/2343432

-To see how we implemented this look at the [GettingStarted.md](https://github.com/curtisprogramming/Greenhouse-Sensor-System/blob/main/GettingStarted.md) file
+To see how we implemented this look at [GettingStarted.md](https://github.com/curtisprogramming/Greenhouse-Sensor-System/blob/main/GettingStarted.md)